What is heliotherapy?

 Heliotherapy is a treatment that uses exposure to sunlight or artificial wavelengths of light to cure numerous diseases and disorders.
 The treatment is also known as light therapy or phototherapy.
 Even though the term heliotherapy normally applies to treatments that use natural sunlight, the heliotherapy definition given above shows that it is also used in reference to treatments that use artificial sources of ultraviolet, visible or infrared light radiation.

 The use of heliotherapy as a treatment is based on the fact that sunlight has healing properties.
 For several years from the late 1800s, heliotherapy was a key part of several treatment regimes because sunlight is a source of Vitamin D which is essential for fighting certain bacteria.
 Artificial alternatives such as ultraviolet lamps, polychromatic polarised light, lasers, light-emitting diodes, fluorescent lamps, and dichroic lamps were developed to allow flexible treatment in all seasons since sunlight is not available at all times.
-Some of these artificial alternatives even allowed for the light rays to be concentrated onto the most affected parts of a patient’s body for increased effectiveness of the treatment.
+Some of these artificial alternatives even allow for the light rays to be concentrated onto the most affected parts of a patient’s body for increased effectiveness of the treatment.

 History of heliotherapy